New stuff

 Special Features

-Holes of the Jura: The Swiss Jura, in the Mont Tendre region, is made largely of limestone and in many places has washed out in dark holes and chimneys small, medium-sized, and frequently gigantic.
-There's Holes of the Juragreat sport to be had in seeking them out in the snow, darting up close for a snapshot, and backpedaling frantically, giggling in triumph.
-The Grand Search for Holes. [gazing in fascination into a hole, photo left]
+Holes of Mind the step! the Jura.
+The Swiss Jura, in the Mont Tendre region, is made largely of limestone and in many places has washed out in dark holes and chimneys small, medium-sized, and frequently gigantic.
+There's great sport to be had in seeking them out in the snow, darting up close for a snapshot, and backpedaling frantically, giggling in triumph.
+The Grand Search for Holes. [gazing in fascination into a hole, photo right]

-Physiognomy (Herr Peck's and a few others): an essay on faces and what they sometimes reveal or don't.
+Physiognomy (mainly Herr Peck's).
+An essay on faces and what they sometimes reveal or don't.
 (And Kristin's as well.)

 Something else

 Castle-Come-DownBig story.
 Castle-Come-Down - faith and doubt in the time of Queen Elizabeth I. Rather a lengthy tale of nasty court politics in England in the 1570s and 1580s and, in France, espionage, murder, and general mayhem in aid of Mary Queen of Scots and/or the Spanish Armada.
-It's a "true story", too (right!).
+It's a "true story", too, or meant to be, sort of.
 Illustrations included in the Web version (not in the 1.7mb PDF).
 Advance to the index page (no credit cards or adult authentication required).

 DerborenceSlightly smaller but still pretty big story.
 Derborence - a new translation (by Dwight) of Charles-Ferdinand Ramuz's classic tale (1934) of peasant life in the Swiss Alps in the 18th century, when the back half of the Diablerets mountains fell off and buried all of the summer high-mountain livestock grazers -- but, months later, one of them came home!
 And then went back!
 The great plan was to illustrate the story with lots of evocative photos of the place today, but for the moment the haunting Ramuzian prose will have to suffice.
 This is a must read for all sentimental mountaineers, nostalgic peasants, and unashamed poetical spirits who admire family values and ghostlike apparitions.
 Advance to the Intro page.